 Myopia & the NICER Study

-The NICER study
+The NICER Study

-Three and six years after the initial test, each participant was invited to have these measures repeated.
-These data, spanning six years for each child, provide us with a unique insight into the visual development of children in Northern Ireland and the factors influencing their vision and visual status.
+Three, six and nine years after the initial assessment, each participant was invited to have these measures repeated.
+These data, spanning nine years for each child, provide us with a unique insight into the visual development of children in Northern Ireland and the factors influencing their vision and visual status.
 The study has been funded throughout by the College of Optometrists.

 Can we limit Myopia development?

-We are involved in a UK and Ireland Clinical Trial using an eye drop on children identified as at-risk of developing myopia
+We are involved in a UK and Ireland Clinical Trial using an eye drop on children identified as at-risk of developing myopia.